threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

-Here we'll help you get started with using our Grid on testnet.

-This tutorial is for end-users. if you're interested in more advanced technical documentation, check out [Advanced Development](develop.md)

 # Pre-requisites

-To provision any workload on top of the Threefold Grid, there are 4 pre-requisites that need to be done:
+To provision any workload on top of the Threefold Grid, there are 3 pre-requisites that need to be done:
 - Get A __3Bot Connect App__ and __3Bot ID__: your system administrator and digital identity on top of the Threefold Grid.
 - Claim __FreeTFTs__ to reserve Grid capacity for your solution.
 This could be done by creating a testnet wallet account for you.
 - Deploy your first network: to be able to connect to your 3Bot
-- Get a __Hosted 3Bot__: Host your 3Bot online.

 Please see below for the high-level instructions.